aaguueeroo/aaguueeroo/README.md

-👋 Hi, I’m @parkoriann
+👋 Hi, I’m Julia Agüero

-📱 I'm a mobile app developer with knowledge in Flutter and Java, and currently learning Swift
+📱 I'm a mobile app developer with knowledge of Flutter and Java

 👾 My unhealthiest hobby is Game Development

-📑 I prioritize software design in my projects
+📑 I prioritize a good software architecture in my projects

 🌱 And I am always glad to keep learning